Why Is The Internet In Romania So Damn Fast?

 More Than Nuts And Bolts

 There’s a natural tendency for most of us to think that Romania was probably a late newcomer to the digital revolution and therefore had the benefit of installing the latest equipment.
 If that reasoning were true, then Bhutan, the latest country online would have the world’s fastest Internet.
-(And America, where the Internet was invented, would be creeping along at 13kbps like Congo, the current world’s slowest is.)
+(And America, where the Internet was invented, would be creeping along at 13kbps like Congo, the current world’s slowest.)

 Internet speed has a lot to do with good infrastructure but even the best equipment in the world won’t help without well trained engineers who can organize those online connections efficiently.